 Tips & Tricks

 - Storing: Biscotti keeps well in a covered container or ziploc freezer bag.
 I tend to store mine in a ziploc bag with all the air pressed out.
-It has lasted for over a week.
+It has lasted for over 2 weeks.
 It probably could last longer, but I eat it all up before I can test that theory!

 - Pressing.
 Use your fingers to pat the dough evenly into the pan so the top of the biscotti turn out smooth and evenly baked.